Youth Charity Lead

 Tom is a philosopher specialising in the philosophy of mind and aesthetics.
 He is also a musician (piano) and has a master’s degree in music composition.
 He received his PhD from the University of Nottingham in 2007 for a thesis arguing that musical performances can generate collective emotions.
 Over the next 10 years he worked at universities in Geneva, Belfast, Sheffield, and York.
 He began his current post at Flinders University in Adelaide in 2018.

-GEM Ltd wishes to give special thanks to all those young volunteers and paid contractors in Australia and abroad who have helped build the GEM brand since its start-up, and who have supported their peers in the process.
+GEM Ltd. wishes to give special thanks to all those young volunteers and paid contractors in Australia and abroad who have helped build the GEM brand since its start-up in 2017, and who have supported their peers in the process.